zcee12/mylineup/README.md

 ## Running the Services

+All commands are assumed to be from the project root.
+Some change into sub directories - make sure you return to the root to run the next command.

 ### Credentials
 You need both Spotify and Songkick API keys.
 Create a config file under ```aggregator_service/config.json```